airingpods/blog/_posts/2014-09-02-how-to-find-what-I-like.md

 This is where we have reached so far.

 Aspiration is that we reach a position to *suggest* you what you would like.
-Long way !
+Very long way!